Stuart Henley

 Personal statement

-My graphic design has been recognized by the American Institute of Graphic Arts both nationally and regionally.
-I have taught design at the University of Massachusetts, University of Hawaii, State University of New York, Parson School of Design and University of the Arts London.
+Stuart Henly is a graphic designer with wide professional and commercial experience with prestigious design companies, I.D.E.O., Landor Associates, and Carbone Smolan amongst others, and with local government agencies.
+His experience ranges from print including book design, interactive design, information design and branding for products and services.
+His design work has been recognized by the American Institute of Graphic Arts both nationally and regionally.
+He has previous academic experience in the USA at the University of Massachusetts, University of Hawaii, State University of New York, Parsons School of Design and in the UK at the University of the Arts London.

 Academic qualifications